MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 ## How and where the assistant can help you

-The assistant works by analyzing all of the data at its disposal and generating a collection of insight cards, each of which includes a message summarizing what the card is about, plus a set of actions.
+The assistant works by analyzing the data at its disposal and generating a collection of insight cards, each of which includes a message, summarizing what the card is about, plus a set of actions.
 The assistant sorts the cards by priority and filters them for your current context.

 The assistant is available on the application in the following ways: